cschuyle/tap-on-aws/README.md

 - `jq`: <https://stedolan.github.io/jq/>
 - `eksctl`: <https://eksctl.io/>

+Aside from tools, you'll need:
+- A Tanzu Network account
+- An AWS account with an IAM user with the ability to create an EKS cluster with 4 EC2 instances of type `t2.xlarge`
+- An external image repository account (e.g. DockerHub)

 ## 2. (Optional) Set your environment variables

 If you wish to store your environment variables locally in order to avoid entering them at the prompts